LLNL/axom/src/axom/mint/docs/sphinx/sections/getting_started.rst

 * Create and evaluate fields on a mesh
 * Use the :ref:`NodeTraversalFunctions` and :ref:`CellTraversalFunctions` of the
-  :ref:`sections/execution_model` to implement kernels to operate on the mesh and associated fields.
+  :ref:`sections/execution_model` to implement kernels that operate on the mesh and associated fields.
 * Plot the mesh and associated fields in VTK for visualization.